Strong Characterization for the Airy Line Ensemble: Limit Shapes for Non-intersecting Brownian Bridges

 Fix a real number $\varepsilon\in (0,1)$, some open set $\mathfrak{R} \subset \mathbb{R}^2$, and let $F \in \Adm_{\varepsilon} (\mathfrak{R}) \cap \mathcal{C}^2 (\mathfrak{R})$ denote a solution to \eqref{equationxtd} on $\mathfrak{R}$.
 Then, $F$ is real analytic on $\mathfrak{R}$. \end{lem}

 The following result states that, given two solutions $F_1, F_2$ to \eqref{equationxtd} on a tall rectangle of aspect ratio $2L$, whose boundary data match on its west and east boundaries, $|F_1 - F_2|$ decays exponentially in $L$ in the middle of the rectangle; see the middle of \Cref{f:setting_1}.
+It will not be used until \Cref{APPROXIMATECURVE}.

 \begin{lem}[{\cite[Proposition 9.5]{U}}]

 For any real numbers $\varepsilon, r \in ( 0, 1 / 4)$ and $B > 1$, there exists a constant $c = c(\varepsilon, r, B) > 0$ such that the following holds.
 Fix a real number $L > 0$, and define the open rectangle $\mathfrak{R} = (0, L^{-1}) \times (-1, 1)$.
 Let $F_1, F_2 \in \Adm_{\varepsilon} (\mathfrak{R}) \cap \mathcal{C}^5 (\overline{\mathfrak{R}})$ be two solutions to \eqref{equationxtd} on $\mathfrak{R}$ such that $\| F_i \|_{\mathcal{C}^5 (\mathfrak{R})} \le B$ for each $i \in \{ 1, 2 \}$.
 Assume that $F_1 (t, x) = F_2 (t, x)$ for any $(t, x) \in \partial \mathfrak{R}$ with $t \in \{ 0, L^{-1} \}$.
 Then,